Creating and executing the right marketing strategy for your SaaS business is always a challenge.

 So, how is SaaS marketing different from traditional digital marketing?

 Since there is no physical product, the functionality and user experience of the product itself is central to its success.
-It’s also crucial that customers receive high-quality customer service and support while they engage with your brand.
+It’s also crucial that customers receive high-quality customer education, service, and support while they engage with your brand.

 SaaS companies run on a subscription-based model that needs customers to pay monthly or annually to access the product.
 So revenue growth is based on recurring payments, rather than one-off bulk purchases of the product.